tamada/rrh/README.md

 * grim (Git Repository Integrated Manager)
     * However, the means of grim is not good.
 * gram (Git Repository Advanced Manager)
+    * there are many commands which start with `gr`
-* rrh (Repositories, Ready to Head)
+* rrh (Repositories, ready to HACK)
     * No red riding hood.
-    * rrh command was no conflict with other commands.
+    * RRH is good name for command, since no command starts with `rr`.

 # Discussion